uw-thalesians/perceptia-servers/gateway/README.md

     Run: `.\locaStartExample.ps1 -CleanUp -RemoveAllDbVolumes`

+`-Latest` (Switch) when used, starts the stack using the latest images for the given version of each image built from the develop branch, default false

+`-Build` (String) specify the build number to use image builds from, default is a known working build for all images used, will be ignored if -Latest is also set

+`-Branch` (String) specify the branch to use image builds from, default is "develop"

+`-CurrentBranch` (Switch) when set, uses the name of the current branch to specify the images to use, if on branch "feature/peacock-local-start" would use images with the branch tag "peacock-local-start", default false

+`-GatewayVersion` (String) sets the version of the gateway image to use, default is a known stable version of the image

+`-GatewayPortPublish` which is the port the gateway service should be exposed on the host machine, default value is "4443"

+`-BuildGateway` (switch) will build the gateway using the local source, default is: false.
+To set true, include the switch

+`-MsSqlVersion` (String) sets the version of the mssql image to use, default is a known stable version of the image

 `-MsSqlDatabase` (string) which is used to pass in the name of the database to use for connections to the server, default value is: "Perceptia"

 `-MsSqlHost` (string) which is used to pass in the hostname of the mssql database server, default value is: "mssql"